Siteseen Logo

 How many steps does the guard take during his walk across the Tomb of the Unknown Soldier?
 The guard takes 21 steps and then pauses for 21 seconds after his about face to begin his return walk.
 The significance of '21' reflects the twenty-one gun salute, the highest honor given any military or foreign dignitary.

-The following fact sheet continues with facts about Tomb of the Unknown Soldier Guards at Arlington National Cemetery.
+The following fact sheet contains interesting facts and information on Tomb of Unknown Soldier Guards.

 Facts about Tomb of the Unknown Soldier Guards for kids: Changing of the Guard Ceremony at Arlington